How Much Does Optimizely Cost in 2026?

 - Optimizely Plans — official product catalog; no public pricing

-- Kirro — Optimizely Pricing (2026) — tier benchmarks and TCO notes
+- Spike — Optimizely Pricing in 2026 — per-SKU estimates and year-one TCO worked example

-- Personizely — Optimizely Pricing Explained — entry-level and impression-based estimates
+- Kirro — Optimizely Pricing (2026) — internal tier names and TCO uplift

 - The DXP Scorecard — Optimizely SaaS — transparency, contract, and traffic-model analysis